wikimedia/analytics-refinery/oozie/pageview/hourly/README.md

 * ```workflow.xml```
   * Runs a hive query to aggregate from webrequest into pageview

-Note that this job uses the pageview_actor_hourly dataset.
+Note that this job uses the pageview_actor dataset.
 If one of those job does not have the _SUCCESS done-flag in the directory, the data for that hour will not be aggregated until it does.